ashleybaxter/iamashley/_posts/2016-09-06-launch-week.markdown

 Unleashing your idea into the world is intense.
 I felt a number of things.
 Excitement, fear, elation, *deliriousness*…

 What if people hate Jack?
 What if it's a success and my life changes?
-Am I ready for whatever this is going to throw at me?
+Am I ready for whatever this throws at me?

 It's taken me a long time to get to this point.
 My journey began in 2005 when I inherited <a href="https://brokersdirect.co.uk">my Dad's insurance business</a>.
 Although things are getting better, I noticed insurers weren't investing adequate resources into their design and technology.
 As a result, I wanted to build an insurance company with design and technology at the heart of it.
 It took years to get the ball rolling with this.
 I experienced lot of rejection and setbacks.
 Irrespective of how Jack pans out, it's a triumph in itself to even get to this point.

 Despite the lengthy build-up towards launch—not to mention the intensity of launch week itself—the reality is the hard work begins **now**.